 To be honest, content marketing done right requires a lot of time and is complex.
 If you’re doing it for the first time or trying to figure out why your content marketing hasn’t been profitable, it’s likely that you’ll make some mistakes.

 Do you remember the first time you tried to golf?
-The more you do it the better you get at it.
+The more you do it the better you get.
 Content marketing is the same way.
 But if you don’t have the resources or time to do it in-house, consider hiring a marketing agency that has expertise on tap – and the time you need to dive deep, put together an awesome content marketing strategy, and help achieve your goals.